 - Certification Course

-The externship program has been designed to provide the student with supervised practical work experience.
-The externship is for students who have completed classroom training.
-Externship hours are scheduled for 90 hours.
+The externship program has been designed to provide the students with supervised practical work experience.
+An externship is for students who have completed classroom training and is required to qualify for graduation.
+Externship hours are generally scheduled for 40 hours a week.

 About the School